taniannguyen/PyBer_Analysis/README.md

 ## Summary

-After completing this analysis there are several recommendations that can be made from the d
+After completing this analysis there are several recommendations that can be made to address the disparities among the city types.
+The first reccomendation is to add incentive for riders in the rural and suburban areas since the average fare per ride is $34.62 and $30.97 respectively which is high.
+The incentive is for every fifth ride they get a coupon of 50% off of their next three rides, this will help will increasing more riders and encourage more drivers to join PyBer.
+The second reccomendation is to increase the average fare per driver for urban areas so this will give them a since of security of making income and more drivers will join.
+The last reccomendation is give out promotions in the less busier months for example January and February.
+The promotions can consist of discounts on rides for all city types, this will increase more riders and drivers for those slower months.